 Happier meals for a healthier family

 Experts estimate that feeding disorders affect up to 80% of children with developmental disabilities, which can lead to medical, social, cognitive, and behavioral concerns.
-At our San Diego Learning Center, MeBe practices a collaborative approach to feeding therapy brings joy to family mealtime and ensures your child can receive the nutrition they need to be healthy and happy.
+At MeBe we practice a collaborative approach to feeding therapy for children to bring joy to family mealtime and ensures your child can receive the nutrition they need to be healthy and happy.
+We provide in-person feeding therapy in San Diego and Telehealth feeding therapy in all locations.

 Effective Programs, Real Results

 Mealtime can feel overwhelming, but it doesn’t have to.
-Our MeBe San Diego team is experienced in providing one-on-one and group feeding therapy to promote lasting change.
+Our MeBe team is experienced in providing one-on-one and group feeding therapy to promote lasting change.

 Our experts implement feeding therapies that are based on research and proven effective.
 Therapy approaches include Beckman Oral Motor Protocol, the S.O.S.
 Approach to Feeding, Applied Behavior Analysis and more.
 We draw on that expertise to help you and your child reduce mealtime stress.